Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of laws principles.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict-of-laws principles.
 To the extent that any provision of this Agreement conflicts with applicable mandatory law, such provision shall be modified to the minimum extent necessary to comply with such law.

 18.